BioforestChain/dweb_browser-docs/docs/en/plaoc/flow.md

 # Plaoc App

-We define applications that run on the `dweb-browser` browser and are collectively called `Plaoc App`. plaoc follows web specifications and provides a series of plug-ins to control node hardware.
+We define applications that run on the DwebBrowser browser and are collectively called `Plaoc App`. plaoc follows web specifications and provides a series of plug-ins to control node hardware.
 And based on the network module, mutual communication of apps within nodes and between nodes can be realized.

 Because dweb-browser currently supports mainstream platforms like Android, iOS, MacOS, Windows, Linux, your web application can rely on plaoc to directly implement multi-end publishing.